 Blue-toned lighting on fish and seafood creates the sense that they have been freshly caught.
 In general, the whiter the fish, the cooler the light colour should be.

-A slightly red-toned light emphasises the natural red shades in meat and fish, highlighting their freshness.
+A slightly red-toned light emphasises the natural red shades in meat and sausages, highlighting their freshness.

 A green-toned element in the light makes the colours of fruit and vegetables more striking, bringing their freshness to the fore.